 - Up to one year in prison.

-- If previously violated these provisions or operated without obtaining a license: additional fine of up to $500 or up to 100 community service hours.
+- If a person previously violated these provisions or operated a motor vehicle without obtaining the appropriate license, an additional fine of up to $500 or up to 100 community service hours will be imposed.

-- If two previous violations of those provisions: additional mandatory 90 days in prison.
+- If a person has two previous violations of those provisions, an additional mandatory 90 days in prison will be imposed.